v2sCollections/Constellation/Guides.md

 ![img](https://s11.gifyu.com/images/Sgd38.jpg)

-To downgrade the game you will need to enter 2 codes these need to be done one at a time
+To downgrade the game you will need to enter 2 codes, these need to be done one at a time

 **1**) Open Vortex and select **Purge** this will remove the Mods from the game files.